crmpicco/pcpp1/advanced-oop.md

 `__delete__` - used in descriptors to define custom behaviour when an attribute is deleted

-`__del__` - this method is called when an object is about to be destroyed.
+`__del__` - this method, also known as the destructor, is called when an object is about to be destroyed.
 It is useful for cleaning up resources, such as closing files or releasing locks.
 However, it is not guaranteed to be called immediately when an object goes out of scope, so it should not be relied upon for critical resource management.

 `super()` - used to call a method from a superclass.
 Can be used with single and multiple inheritance.
 Follows the MRO (Method Resolution Order) which can skip the immediate parent if multiple inheritance is in play. **Importantly, it does not always mean "direct parent".**